Skip to main content

 Figure \(\PageIndex{2}\): Surface Weather Conditions for the United States at 0000 UTC on July 29, 2019.
 (CC BY-NC 4.0American Meteorological Society via Unidata).
 Alternative description of image

-1. By 0000 UTC on July 29th, the front _____________ passed Bismarck.
+1. By 0000 UTC on July 29th, the front _______ passed Bismarck.

-1. Had
+1. had

-2. Bismarck’s Wind Direction
+2. Bismarck’s wind direction:

-1. Shifted to the Northwest
+1. Shifted to the northwest

-2. Remained similar as 1200 UTC
+2. Remained similar to 1200 UTC

-3. Shifted to due East
+3. Shifted to the east

 Figure 10.2.3 is a Meteogram for Bismarck International Airport during the 24 hours between 0700 UTC (12 am Central Daylight Time) on July 28th and 0700 UTC (12 am Central Daylight Time) on July 29th.

-Meteogram for KBIS on July 28, 2019, showing temperature changes, precipitation, changing visibility, wind, cloud cover, and pressure trends.
+Chart showing temperature changes, precipitation, changing visibility, wind, cloud cover, and pressure trends.
 Details in caption.

-1. Higher
+1. higher

-3. Lower
+3. lower

-2. Between 0700 UTC and 0900 UTC on July 28th, Air Pressure
+2. Between 0700 UTC and 0900 UTC on July 28th, air pressure:

 1. Increased